ktlhtn/AutoSTAnnot/README.md

 What it does:

 Can be used to downsample the framerate of a video file.
-The video file from which the detections are done should have the shame framerate as the powermap produced from the audio data.
+The video file from which the detections are done should have the same framerate as the powermap produced from the audio data.